What is a Panic Attack?

 - Affects general moods

-- Can affect your ability to fall sleep or stay asleep
+- Can affect your ability to fall asleep or stay asleep

 - Triggers negative and pessimistic thinking